3 observations after Embiid returns, Sixers come back for tough win over Thunder

 Paul Reed began brightly, posting six points and six rebounds in the first quarter.
 Reed slammed in a reverse dunk to cut the Sixers’ deficit to 18-16 and Cameron Payne sunk a three-pointer to give the Sixers their first lead.

-However, in a familiar story, the Sixers struggled to generate points in the second quarter with zero All-Stars on the floor.
+However, in a familiar story, the Sixers struggled to generate points during the second quarter with zero All-Stars on the floor.
 They endured a scoring drought of close to three minutes.

 OKC’s offense wasn’t brilliant either, but the Thunder did characteristically strong work avoiding turnovers.
 OKC committed only two giveaways in the first half and scored the game's first 13 points off turnovers.